jaspalucreate/node-project-tdd/README.md

         >
             express app_name

-            In case 'express' is not recognized as an internal or external command, then use follwoing commands: npm install -g express-generator
+            In case 'express' is not recognized as an internal or external command, then run the following commands:

+            npm install -g express-generator
             npm link express

             npm link package-name will create a symbolic link from globally-installed package-name to node_modules/ of the current folder.
             Note that package-name is taken from package.json, not from directory name.

    - **install express from the command line using express-generator**
         >